tpmn/gat/ScriptGuide_EN/README.md

 ### How To Use GAT

 - You need to get GAT Inventory ID From us (See below for detail.)
-- register the tag into AD SDK.
+- Register the tag into AD SDK.
 - Define callBackFunction For JsTag.
 - Do a test